 Our management team came from leading commercial banks, private banks, insurance companies, securities firms, asset management companies and family offices in China and across Asia.
 Our founder and chairman of the board, Mr. HAN Hongwei, founded Hywin in 2006.
 He has built it into a leading third-party wealth management service provider, and remains active in guiding our strategic direction.
 He also serves as the chairman of the parent company of our principal operating subsidiary, Hywin Financial Holdings.
 Hywin Financial Holdings is a large holding group providing comprehensive financial services including asset management, wealth management, microfinance and finance leasing, which may represent potential acquisition targets in our future expansion.
 Ms. WANG Dian, our chief executive officer, has over ten years of management experience in the financial industry.
 Other members of our management team have an average of over 15 years of industry experience in wealth and asset management.
-Leveraged our management team's global mind-set, we launched our "Global Strategy" in 2014 and a "Wealth+" Strategy Suite in 2018, to rising to the challenges and capture the opportunities of the "New Era."
+Leveraged our management team's global mind-set, we launched our "Global Strategy" in 2014 and a "Wealth+" Strategy Suite in 2018, to rise to the challenges and capture the opportunities of the "New Era."
+Through our "Global Strategy", we aim to solidify China's position as an industry leader in wealth management and expand globally using Hong Kong as a gateway to serve current clients and reach out to China's overseas HNWIs as the target group of clients.
+Through our "Wealth+" Strategy Suite, we aim to increase the prominence of the wealth management industry in China, utilizing asset management and fintech as key tenets to promote our business.
 We believe that our management team's insightful industry knowledge and vision, and strong execution capabilities enable us to closely follow the market trends, anticipate future market opportunities, quickly carry out business strategy and rapidly adapt to changing economic and business environment, and therefore provide us a competitive edge in the industry.